 Applying for your first grooming job you’ll be hit with the age old problem:

-No one will hire you because you have no experience, but you can’t get experience because no one will hire you.
+No one will hire you because you have no experience, but you cannot get experience because no one will hire you.

 Unfortunately, grooming your grandma’s Shih Tzu twice per year doesn’t count for much.

 All too often potential employees will only tell me about how much they love dogs.
 Again, this is a good start, but doesn’t count as quantifiable experience that I can rely on.